xuhanvsxuhan/tf_and_keras/README.md

 As of now, these are meant to be used in a Python interpreter, not from the command line.
 Functionality for the latter will be added at some point in the near future to promote faster prototyping and model tuning.

 ## system requirements
-To use these modules, you'll need the Pandas, ScikitLearn, Scipy/Numpy, [Keras](https://keras.io/), and [TensorFlow](https://www.tensorflow.org/) modules, in addition to a working installation of Python (the code was written using 2.7.x).
+To use these modules, you'll need the [Pandas](http://pandas.pydata.org/), [ScikitLearn](http://scikit-learn.org/stable/), [Numpy](http://www.numpy.org/), [Keras](https://keras.io/), and [TensorFlow](https://www.tensorflow.org/) modules, in addition to a working installation of Python (the code was written using 2.7.x).
 The code is also not optimized for speed or efficiency, and calling certain functions on large datasets may cause Python to throw a MemoryError.

 ## references
 Bahdanau D, Cho K, Bengio Y. Neural machine translation by jointly learning to align and translate. arXiv preprint arXiv:1409.0473.
 2014 Sep 1.
 [PDF](https://arxiv.org/pdf/1409.0473.pdf)